mahnaz007/ImagePreprocessing/docs/usage.md

 **Input**:
 - DICOM files (e.g.,  01_AAHead_Scout_r1, 05_gre_field_mapping_MIST, etc.) appears to be DICOM data from an MRI scan.
 - Configuration file (config.json) is used in the dcm2bids process to map DICOM metadata to the BIDS format.
+You can find the full configuration file [here](./assets/configPHASEDIFF_B0identifier.json).
  ##Example of DICOM input structure:
 ```
 input/
 IRTG01/